It’s wintertime, and the heat pump has done very well thus far. Heating is good, and there are no noise issues to complain about.

 The defrost cycle occurs during heating when the heat pump stops pumping warm air indoors and instead uses the warmth to “melt” frost within and outside the heat pump.
 Heat pump frosting happens naturally during the winter.
 When temperatures outside dip below a specified point, the moisture inside the heat pump can condense and freeze.

-The freezing occurs inside and outside the heat pump, affecting nearly every heat pump component, from the fans (indoor and outdoor) to the heat exchanger and coils (condenser and evaporator).
+The freezing occurs inside and outside the heat pump in winter, affecting nearly every heat pump component, from the fans (indoor and outdoor) to the heat exchanger and coils (condenser and evaporator).

 During the defrost cycle, the heat pump directs the reversing valve to heat outdoors (rather than indoors) to thaw the outdoor coil.